Genitive: Crucis

 The stars of Crux, a Coalsack, and a False Cross

-The constellation’s brightest star is called Acrux, a name originally applied by navigators from its scientific designation Alpha Crucis.
+The constellation’s brightest star, magnitude 0.8, is called Acrux, a name originally applied by modern navigators from its scientific designation Alpha Crucis.
 At declination –63°.1, Acrux is the most southerly first-magnitude star.
 The names Becrux and Gacrux for Beta and Gamma Crucis have a similar modern origin, although Becrux is now only an unofficial alternative to its IAU-recognized name of Mimosa.
 Near Beta Crucis lies the Kappa Crucis star cluster (NGC 4755) popularly known as the Jewel Box because John Herschel described it as resembling ‘a superb piece of fancy jewellery’.

 There is a second cross nearby in the southern sky, larger and fainter than the real thing.
 Known as the False Cross, it consists of stars from two adjoining constellations: Epsilon and Iota Carinae plus Delta and Kappa Velorum, all of second magnitude.